2021 Attractions for Southwest Arkansas

 Historic Washington State Park

 Hot Springs, the boyhood home of former U.S. President Bill Clinton, is one of Arkansas’s top tourist destinations.
-The city hosts a national park, a top flight Thoroughbred racetrack, a 210-acre botanical garden, a combination theme and water park, a thriving arts community, and attractions such as the Superior Bathhouse Brewery.
+The city has a national park, a top flight Thoroughbred racetrack, a 210-acre botanical garden, a combination theme and water park, a thriving arts community, and attractions such as the Superior Bathhouse Brewery, the first brewery to be located inside a national park.
 The town is also home to Lake Catherine State Park and the nearby Lake Ouachita State Park.
-The city’s host of family attractions includes live music and magic shows.
-The Bank of the Ozarks Arena is connected to the Hot Springs Convention Center and hosts concerts, sports events and touring shows.
-Three area lakes – Hamilton, Catherine and Ouachita – accommodate water-based recreation, private resorts and two state parks.
-Oaklawn Racing Casino Resort offers live racing from January to mid-April and simulcast races during the rest of the year.
+The city’s host of family attractions includes live music and magic shows at the Maxwell Blade Theatre of Magic.
+The Bank OZK Arena is connected to the Hot Springs Convention Center and hosts concerts, sports events and touring shows.
+Three area lakes, Hamilton, Catherine and Ouachita, accommodate water-based recreation, private resorts and two state parks.
+Oaklawn Racing Casino Resort has live racing from January to May and simulcast races during the rest of the year.
 Among the many features at Magic Springs Theme and Water Park theme and water park is Splash Island, a giant interactive water play structure.
+Hot Springs has been rated a bronze-level Ride Center by the International Mountain Bicycling Association, IMBA, a designation that highlights communities that offer standout experiences for every style of rider, both on and off the bike.

 Hot Springs National Park